mzufferey/omics/index.md

 Multi-omics Master- Regulator Analysis (MOMA).
 MOMA integrates gene expression and genomic alterations profiles to identify MR proteins and MR modules that represent the key effectors of a tumor’s mutational landscape and are thus responsible for implementing its associ- ated cancer cell identity.

 The full code base for PathTurbEr is available in here: https://github.co m/Akmazad/PathTurbEr/

-y Bayesian approach in discovering novel driver bio-markers in aberrant STPs given high-throughput gene expression (GE) data.
+[PaxtoolsR: pathway analysis in R using Pathway Commons]

-sgnesR (Stochastic Gene Network Expression Simulator in R) is an R package that provides an interface to simulate gene expression data from a given gene network using the stochastic simulation algorithm (SSA)
+hMARINa ssMARINa MARINa was run via the VIPER R package (http://www.bioconductor.org/packages/release/bioc/html/viper.html)(Alvarez et al., 2016); and hMARINa was per- formed by extending the functionality of the package

 e a method that compares multiple networks ofunlimited size at the level oflinks and nodes.
-Our novel method, CoDiNA (Co-expression Differencial Network Analysis), is imple- mented as an R package that also includes an interactive tool for network visualization
+Our novel method, CoDiNA (Co-expression Differencial Network Analysis), is implemented as an R package that also includes an interactive tool for network visualization